Marxist feminism: Wages for housework

-Domestic Slavery
+Domestic slavery

 Many Marxist feminist scholars analyzing modes of oppression at the site of production note the effect that housework has on women in a capitalist system.
 In Angela Davis' Women, Race and Class, the concept of housework is utilized to deconstruct the capitalist construct of gendered labor within the home and to show the ways in which women are exploited through "domestic slavery".
 To address this, Davis concludes that the "socialisation of housework – including meal preparation and child care – presupposes an end to the profit-motive's reign over the economy."

-In this manner, domestic slavery upholds the structural inequities faced by women in all capitalist economies.
+Attempts to address these challenges were regularly met with resistance.
+Attempts to address the exploitation of domestic labor were met with pushback by critics who argued that this type of gendered housework should be considered a social good.
+In this manner, Marxist feminists argue that unquestioned domestic slavery upholds the structural inequities faced by women in all capitalist economies.

 Other Marxist feminist have noted the concept of domestic work for women internationally and the role it plays in buttressing global patriarchy.
 In Paresh Chattopadhyay's response to Custer's Capital Accumulation and Women's Labor in Asian Economies, Chattopadhyay notes the ways in which Custer analyzes "women's labor in the garments industry in West Bengal and Bangladesh as well as in Bangladesh's agricultural sector, labor management methods of the Japanese industrial bourgeoisie and, finally, the mode of employment of the women laborers in Japanese industry" in demonstrating the ways in which the domestic sphere exhibits similar gender-based exploitation of difference.
 In both works, the gendered division of labor, specifically within the domestic sphere, is shown to illustrate the methods the capitalist system exploits women globally.